-Through the Collective Platform, care managers were notified of Jack’s daughter’s repeated ED visits.
-The day after his daughter’s most recent visit a nurse reached out to Jack to better understand his situation, help him navigate his options through Medicaid, and work with him to schedule an appointment at a primary care physician with evening hours.
+Through the Collective platform, care managers were notified of Jack’s daughter’s repeated ED visits.
+The day after his daughter’s most recent ED visit a nurse reached out to Jack to better understand his situation, help him navigate his options through Medicaid, and work with him to schedule an appointment at a primary care physician with evening hours.

-She hasn’t needed to visit the ED since.
+She hasn’t needed an ED visit since.

 (Anonymized patient story)

 Alerts designed to support the unique needs of the emergency department